gzanussi/springboot-rabbitmq/README.md

-#### REST Demo
+#### Springboot-RabbitMQ
-A simple application to demonstrate how to build a Bank Account web service using Spring boot as well as Message Queuing using RabbitMQ.
+A simple application to demonstrate how to build a Java web service using Spring boot as well as Message Queuing using RabbitMQ.

 ##### Technologies used
 The following technologies have been used to build this demo application.